shabin5785/react-notes/Notes_1.md

 - redux thunk intercepts only fns as actions and dispatches it.
 Normal actions are passed through.

-- double bang (!!) on any truthy or falsy value returns true or false. so !!null is false. !!8 is tue.
+- double bang (!!) on any truthy or falsy value returns true or false. so !!null is false. !!8 is true.